-The Alexandria Police Department (APD) formed a Community Advisory Team to assist the Department in considering and implementing relevant recommendations from the final report of President Obama's Task Force on 21st Century Policing.
+The Alexandria Police Department (APD) formed a Community Advisory Team to assist the Department in considering and implementing relevant recommendations from the final report of the President's Task Force on 21st Century Policing.
 The report, issued in 2015, identified ways that policing practices can promote effective crime reduction while building public trust.
 The Community Advisory Team, which includes community leaders appointed by the Police Chief, will serve as a key partner in APD's ongoing efforts to strengthen its connection to the communities it serves.